clover/remote-pay-cloud/README.md

 ```

 ##### Define a listener that will listen for events produced by the Clover Connector
 The functions implemented will be called as the connector encounters the events.
-These functions can be found in the clover.remotepay.ICloverConnectorListener.
+These functions can be found in the `clover.remotepay.ICloverConnectorListener`.
 ```
 // This overrides/implements the constructor function.
 This example
 // expects that a CloverConnector implementation instance is passed to the created listener.